 You can pay your PCN online.
 Make sure you have your debit or credit card details and the PCN number available before you start.

 If you feel that the PCN was issued incorrectly, you can appeal against it.
+If you have lost your penalty charge notice, you can recover the details by reporting it to us.

 Please note: If you pay your PCN, the case will be closed and you will no longer be able to appeal the PCN.